Employment law

 2. Raise a formal grievance: If you are not happy with your line manager’s response, you could consider raising a formal grievance in accordance with your employer’s grievance policy.

 This can be a good option if you intend to continue working for your employer and you want to try to resolve the matter internally.
-If a bonus is unfair, it is possible to reach a settlement at this time.
+If an employment bonus is unfair, it is possible to reach a settlement at this time.

-Am I entitled to a bonus if I recently left the company?
+Am I entitled to a work bonus if I recently left the company?

-Equally, if your employer has issued you with notice, consider whether therefore would be any impact on your eligibility for a bonus.
+Equally, if your employer has issued you with notice, consider whether there would be any impact on your eligibility for a bonus.

 For example, if you’ve been asked to work your notice (and may therefore be working at the time the bonus is paid) will that be more worthwhile than being offered a pay in lieu of notice.

-The reason for termination may also impact on your bonus.
+The reason for termination may also have an impact on your work bonus.
 In particular with deferred bonus schemes, it is common that those considered “good leavers” such as those leaving by way of redundancy or retirement, will often receive their full entitlements.

 These are sometimes matters that can be negotiated as part of an exit strategy, so we would recommend seeking legal advice on your position before resigning from your role.